 Follow these 3 steps if you want to try fixing curb-rashed wheels on your own:

 Step 1: Get Ready

 Before you start your curb rash repair project, you'll need to take care of a few things.

-If you haven't already found the right paint color that matches your wheels, Zink Wheels sells color-matched, professionally-mixed automotive touch-up paint for Tesla Model 3 and Tesla Model Y wheels:
+If you haven't already found the right paint color that matches your wheels, Zink Wheels sells color-matched, professionally-mixed automotive touch-up paint for Tesla Model 3, Model Y, Model S, and Model X wheels:

 Find Tesla Wheel Touch-Up Paint

 Next, you'll need some other supplies such as clean cloth rags or towels to clean the wheel before painting, as well as some sandpaper and a sanding block if the curb rash needs to be smoothed-out before painting.
 You could simply apply the wheel touch-up paint over the damage, but depending upon how deep the grooves are, you may want to remove any sharp / rough edges with a piece of sandpaper before painting.